scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 * The board is over and the opponent has won, OR
-* It is the player's turn, and all the children nodes are losing boards for the player, OR
+* It is the player's turn, and all the children nodes are losing boards for the player (anywhere they move they still lose), OR
-* It is the opponent's turn, and one of the children nodes is a losing board for the player.
+* It is the opponent's turn, and one of the children nodes is a losing board for the player (assumes your opponent plays perfectly; they'll force you to lose if they can).

-**NB: a draw (Board#tied?) is NOT a loss, if a node is a draw, losing_node? should return false**
+**NB: a draw (Board#tied?) is NOT a loss, if a node is a draw, losing_node? should return false.**

 Likewise, a winning node means either:

 * The board is over and the player has won, OR
-* It is the player's turn, and one of the children nodes is a winning board for the player, OR
+* It is the player's turn, and one of the children nodes is a winning board for the player (we'll be smart and take that move), OR
-* It is the opponent's turn, and all of the children nodes are winning nodes for the player.
+* It is the opponent's turn, and all of the children nodes are winning nodes for the player (even TicTacToeKasparov can't beat you from here).

-Notice that `winning_node?` and `losing_node?` are defined recursively.
-This indicates that while a node itself might not immediately result in victory, if anywhere down the line a victory is inevitable a node is still a winner.
+Notice that `winning_node?` and `losing_node?` are both defined recursively.
+This is what makes them look at all the ways the game can play out.
+For instance, a node can be a winning node even though we won't win on the very next turn; it just requires that, assuming we play perfectly, eventually we'll beat the opponent no matter what they do.

 ## Phase II: `SuperComputerPlayer`